josephcooney/badass/readme.md

 - C# controllers that call through to repositories
 - typescript client API for calling C# controllers
 - React components for displaying, editing, and deleting entities.
+- In-memory repositories to make tests easier to set up

 ## Databases ##
 Relational databases provide a rich source of machine-readable information about the entities and their relationships in a domain.
 Badass uses this, with some augmentation via attributes, to generate the basics of an application.
 Badass is currently very postgres-centric, but could be enhanced to support other databases in the future.